python-pillow/Pillow/docs/reference/open_files.rst

   memory.
 The image can now be used independently of the underlying image file.

+  Any Pillow method that creates a new image instance based on another will internally call ``load()`` on the original image and then read the data.
+  The new image instance will not be associated with the original image file.

   If a filename or a ``Path`` object was passed to ``Image.open()``, then the file object was opened by Pillow and is considered to be used exclusively by Pillow.
 So if the image is a single-frame image, the file will be closed in